samutayuga/putumaskubesample/podschedulingrole/intro.md

 It implies few things,

-* the node should have a taint that prevent other pods than those from oot-cloud to be scheduled.
+* the node should have a way to prevent other pods than those from oot-cloud to be scheduled.
+This can be achieved through taint (on the node) and toleration (on the pod)

-* any pod from oot-team should be made tolerant to the taint of the node
+* no pod should go to the non tainted node.
+This can't be achieved by taint alone.
+It can be achieved by `nodeSelector` (on pod) and `label` (on node)

-* no pod should be assigned to non tainted node.
+* supposed in the future, the team has 3 nodes.
+2 nodes for normal app (low to medium computing capacity), 1 is for ETL job with high computing capacity.
+With this requirement in place, a pod can only go to either node 1 or node 2.
+The rest of the pod can go to node 3 only.
+This can be achieved by `nodeAffinity` with `nodeSelectorTerms`.
+Where its `matchExpressions` can accept the logical expression.

 In this exercise we will walk through, the step to craft the pod manifest in different scenarios.